Continuous Deployment with Fly.io and GitHub Actions

 FLY_API_TOKEN: ${{ secrets.FLY_API_TOKEN }}

-Here is where we pull the API token from GitHub's secrets engine and put it into the environmental variables passed to the action.
+This pulls the API token from GitHub’s secrets engine and puts it into the environmental variables passed to the action.

-Step 8 pushes your two new files to the repository: fly.toml, the Fly App configuration file, and fly.yml, the GitHub action file.
+Step 9 pushes your two new files to the repository: fly.toml, the Fly Launch configuration file, and fly.yml, the GitHub action file.
 The push triggers your first automatic deploy.
 The GitHub action now triggers a redeploy each time you push changes to your repo.

 And that's the deployment process.
 You can, of course, leverage the GitHub Actions environment to manage more intricate deployments, interact with other applications—say to send Slack messages on completion—or whatever else you can dream up.